sudo-owen/perceptron/content.md

 3. If a point $(x_t, y_t)$ is misclassified, update the weight $w_i$ with the following rule: $w_{i+1} = w_i + y_t(x_t)^T$.
 In other words, we add (or subtract) the misclassified point's value to (or from) our weights.
 4. Go back to step 2 until all points are classified correctly.

 To get a feel for what I mean, try out the interactive demo below.
-What happens is that a random hyperplane is selected, and then points are randomly generated on both sides.
-You can see the model update its decision boundary for each misclassified point, which flashes briefly.

-**Demo 1**
+Clicking Generate Points will pick a random hyperplane (that goes through 0, for simplicity) to be the ground truth.
+Then, points are randomly generated on both sides of the hyperplane with respective +1 or -1 labels.

+After that, you can click Fit Perceptron to fit the model for the data.
+You can see each misclassified point flash briefly, moving the perceptron's weights either up or down, respectively throughout the training procedure.

+**DEMO GOES HERE**

 # Convergence Proof